OpenNMT/OpenNMT-py/README.md

 ## Manual installation of some dependencies

-Apex is highly recommended to have fast performance (especially the legacy fusedadam optimizer)
+Apex is highly recommended to have fast performance (especially the legacy fusedadam optimizer and FusedRMSNorm)

 ```shell
 git clone https://github.com/NVIDIA/apex